vmleon/OracleATPGettingStarted/lab300/README.md

 Before using the CLI, you must create a config file that contains the required credentials for working with Oracle Cloud Infrastructure.

 To have the CLI walk you through the first-time setup process, use the `oci setup config` command.
 The command prompts you for the information required for the config file and the API public/private keys.
-The setup dialog generates an API key pair and creates the config file.
+The setup dialogue generates an API key pair and creates the config file.

 We need some information that the config script will ask: